Mesh

 Example

-Section titled “Mesh::add_instances”Add many instances to the mesh.
+Section titled “Mesh::add_instances”Add many per-instance attribute sets to the mesh in one call.

 Example